-One of the most common questions Life Your Way readers ask when we talk about decluttering and organizing is how to organize photos.
+Life Your Way readers ask one of the most common questions when we talk about decluttering and organizing is how to organize photos.
 Over the next three weeks, we’ll be talking about all things photo-related with a special series from the Association of Personal Photo Organizers!
+Today’s topic is creating legacy books.

-Today I had my third meeting with a client who lost her husband to a heart attack 5 years ago.
-Six months later her only son was killed in an automobile accident.
+Today I had my third meeting with a client who lost her husband to a heart attack five years ago.
+Six months later, her only son was killed in an automobile accident.
 He was 25, newly engaged, and poised to begin his life.

 I am working with a professional photo organizer to create a photo album that celebrates Bill and Larry’s lives.
 The goal of the album is to capture the essence of Bill and Larry and a saying that resonated with me was, “They Both Lived Large Lives”.
 They each had passion and exuberance and I would like to capture those memories in the album I am creating.